-The parish team has held (on Tuesday 7th November) the first of 3 three 1 hour meetings before Advent to look at our strengths (as we did a year ago), see how to build upon them and then celebrate them during a special liturgy on the 1st Sunday of Advent.
+The parish team held 3 three 1 hour meetings before Advent to look at the strengths of our groups (as we did a year ago) and to prepare to celebrate them during a special liturgy on the 1st Sunday of Advent.

 If you wish to know more please contact Fiona Dunn (352240) or Mike Davis (648309).
 Please continue to pray for the Parish and for all people who live within our boundaries.

 HOPE IN THE FUTURE - LAUNCH 4th OCTOBER 2017

 In a Pastoral Letter read out in the churches in the Diocese on 1st October 17, Bishop John reminded parishes of their missionary purpose and how we intend to go forward and the restructuring of parishes forms a small though very important part of our journey in Faith.

 “The programme is an invitation to every parish in the Diocese to recognise its potential and develop its missionary identity.
 It is designed to be a 5 stage journey.
 As the programme unfolds there will be resources that enable every parish, at whatever stage it may be in its development, to strengthen its mission.
 It aims to nourish those within the parish community while helping to identify what that community may be doing in outreach and service.”

 The Pastoral letter can be downloaded HERE and listened to HERE.

 A video of Bishop John’s introduction is should be viewed.
 It is available HERE